oat-sa/taohub-articles/forge/Wiki/tao-mac.md

 Congratulations!
 You have now your MAMP successfully installed, you may now launch it.

 - Double click the MAMP icon from your Applications directory (located at /Applications/MAMP/or from your dock bar)
-- You may be suggested by MAMP vendor to switch to a pro version, for the purpose of this tutorial, we recommend you to stick to the normal MAMP version
+- You may be suggested by MAMP vendor to switch to a pro version, for this tutorial, we recommend you to stick to the normal MAMP version
 - Click the "Start servers", the boxes near "Apache server" and "MySQL server" in the top right corner should switch to green ones

 ![](../resources/StartingMamp.png)